Thoughtscript/kafka_spring_docker_2024/README.md

 producer_1  | 2024-05-03T23:57:12.753Z  INFO 60 --- [or-http-epoll-3] i.t.publisher.webclient.WebClient        : WebClient message sent!
 ```

 The **Producer** app will repeatedly loop through and send a bunch of HTTP Webflux and Kafka messages to the `test` topic.
-The **Consumer** app will consume both kinds of messages using the simply wonderful (concise) `EmbeddedComponentClient` approach (great functionalitiy provided by the Spring Kafka libraries)!
+The **Consumer** app will consume both kinds of messages using the simply wonderful (concise) `EmbeddedComponentClient` approach (great functionalitiy provided by the Spring Kafka libraries) and a `ReactiveRestController`!

 > Note: the whole cluster may take a few seconds to stabilize on app initialization, eventually you should just see a loop of messages like hte above.